ashutoshmjain/gita/src/mathuraChap06.md

 </div>

 She started her story - and went on and on - not knowing where to stop.
 As if, in years, for the first time, she got someone to look at her tiny-box.
 Getting true attention of another human in itself is a boon, and in this case she got the calm focus of a saint.
 She didn't even know the words that came off her mouth.
-Her perspective, shaded in the pain of utter rejection, was evocative.
+Her utterance, shaded in the pain of utter rejection, was evocative.

 All this time, `Maharishi` quietly listening to her and smelling the roses — rather surprised at the choice and effortless delivery of words.
 Her description of the vast state her 'supposed' father and brother inherited.
-And her description of the large fish, she was born off. `Maharishi` realized it wasn't just the announcement she made last evening, that sounded like a `Naad Yogi`: she had probably recited her own story to herself countless times.
+And of the large fish, she was born off. `Maharishi` realized it wasn't just the announcement she made last evening, that sounded like a `Naad Yogi`: she had probably recited her own story to herself countless times.
 Her local accent, as worthy as the Sanskrit[^sanskrit] rendering of a professional reciter.
 More importantly, she believed in what she said - like a child.

 > After a long circular narrative, she boiled down to contesting the existence of 'One God', for the God couldn't be so merciless.
 >
 > Why would he put all the miseries in her lap while her father and brother enjoyed royalty?

-Her naive question brought back painful memories for `Maharishi`.
+Her naive question brought back painful memories for `Maharishi` - when he himself lost faith in singular almighty `Vishnu` - his [Ishtadeva](https://en.wikipedia.org/wiki/Ishtadevata) .
 He recalled his time growing up in `Ashrama`.
 He had access to the most pragmatic upbringing, yet he wasn't immune to hate.
 Despite calm composure of his grandfather, like the shade of a large Banyan tree, anger had bottled up in his youth.
 Primarily  because the killers of his father still stayed beyond justice.
 But more because the chatter surrounding him always kept the wounds open.
 So much so, that he subconsciously shifted the blame from one bad actor to an entire race of `Rakshsas`.

 He felt a strange sympathy for `Matsya` -  Childhood stories are the `Sanskaras` - he thought - for most people, it is impossible to rewire their brains.